 For the American lobster, the Homarus americanus, it’s nothing more than a shell game.
 Come late spring, soft-shell lobster has no idea its newly shed hard shell will ready its meat to stuff a baked roll prized by millions.
 But there you have it.
-For many who visit Maine, no trip is fully complete without a taste of that meat.
-Whether experiencing it in a lobster roll or an old-fashioned lobster feed of some kind, chances are a soft-shell lobster will be the lobster served, not a hard-shell lobster.
-It’s not that there is that much of a difference in taste between hard-shell and soft-shell lobsters.
+For many who visit Maine, no trip is complete without a taste of that meat.
+Whether experiencing it in a lobster roll or an old-fashioned lobster feed, chances are a soft-shell lobster will be served, not a hard-shell lobster.
+It’s not that there is much of a taste difference between hard-shell and soft-shell lobsters.
 It’s less a matter of flavor than a matter of texture.
-No, the chances are in favor of devouring a soft-shell lobster rather than a hard-shell related to the time of year.
+No, the chances favor devouring a soft-shell lobster rather than a hard-shell related to the time of year.

 What Does Soft-Shell Lobster Mean?

-Soft-shell lobster season runs throughout the summer months, when there are more visitors to Maine and the demand is at its peak.
-The full soft-shell season lasts through the late fall, and it accounts for approximately 80% to 85% of the annual landings.
+Soft-shell lobster season runs throughout the summer when there are more visitors to Maine, and the demand is at its peak.
+The full soft-shell season lasts through the late fall, accounting for approximately 80% to 85% of the annual landings.

-The density of a lobster’s shell, what distinguishes a hard-shell from a soft-shell lobster, depends on the time of year.
-During the winter months, a lobster’s shell will fully harden, allowing it to grow comfortably into its shell.
+The density of a lobster’s shell, distinguishing a hard-shell from a soft-shell lobster, depends on the time of year.
+During winter, a lobster’s shell will fully harden, allowing it to grow comfortably into its shell.
 The lobsters migrate offshore into the Gulf of Maine’s deeper, relatively warmer waters to grow into their shells.
 When summer approaches and coastal water temperatures warm, lobsters migrate back inshore to molt.
-There, lobsters wiggle out of their hard shells to grow into their newer, larger soft shells.
+Lobsters wiggle out of their hard shells to grow into their newer, larger soft shells.

-There are a handful of differences that soft-shell lobsters offer in contrast to hard-shell when it comes to the quality and quantity of lobster meat.
-In relation to their body weight, the shells of soft-shell lobsters are larger in size to allow the lobster room to grow into the shell over the winter months.
-That larger shell area fills with water, which acts to marinate the meat, making it tender and giving it a sweeter, saltier taste.
+Soft-shell lobsters offer a handful of differences in contrast to hard-shell when it comes to the quality and quantity of lobster meat.
+Concerning their body weight, the shells of soft-shell lobsters are larger to allow the lobster room to grow into the shell over the winter months.
+That larger shell area fills with water, which marinates the meat, making it tender and giving it a sweeter, saltier taste.
 It also makes soft-shell lobster more watery with up to 30% less meat than comparably sized hard-shells.
 The tender, sweeter meat is ideal for stuffing rolls with lobster.

 Is there a “best way” to cook soft-shell lobsters?

 It’s relative.
 They can be boiled, steamed, or grilled.
-When looking for recipes, keep in mind that less time is necessary to cook a soft-shell lobster than a hard-shell lobster because of the less meat within the shell.
+When looking for recipes, remember that less time is necessary to cook a soft-shell lobster than a hard-shell lobster because of the less meat within the shell.